Click to Navigate this post

 Every mushroom on earth contains polysaccharides which are the most studied compounds for optimal human health.

-Polysaccharides are water-soluble compounds that are found not only in mushrooms but also in whole grains and legumes.
+Polysaccharides are water-soluble compounds that are also in whole grains and legumes.

 The most prevalent form of polysaccharides in mushrooms are beta-glucans.